Cat food for older cats to keep your senior sprightly

 - Gentle steaming processes

-Older cats can suffer from food allergies or digestive problems, so our diets allow you to avoid protein sources that disagree with your feline.
+Older cats can suffer from food allergies or digestive problems, so our diets allow you to avoid irritable substances, such as grain and meat derivatives, that disagree with your feline.

 High protein content